top of page

 When first meeting Alyssa, you will notice that she is very passionate about improving the human/animal bond.
 She is diligent about educating animal owners how to effectively train and communicate with their 4-legged family members.

-Even outside of the clinic you will find her actively involved with animals, especially taking her 4 dogs (Chief, Ava, Duke and Boston) on long walks and cuddling with her 4 cats (Vida, Blade, Marley and Cry Bebe).
+Even outside of the clinic you will find her actively involved with animals, especially taking her 3 dogs on long walks and cuddling with her many resident cats!

 Most importantly, Alyssa is very excited to be a part of the team at Pawsitive Care.
 The strength of the human/animal bond is what drove her to pursue her career and working at Pawsitive Care allows her to develop lifelong connections with our patients and clients.